emmajanedrews/base-template/_posts/2018-03-30-your-chattanooga-cleveland-area-market-snapshot.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: 1IW0t6ElwZw
+youtube_code: pzA71AlkuUs
 ---

 {% include youtube.html %}

-What’s going on in the Chattanooga-Cleveland area real estate market?<br><br>**Currently, we are definitely in a seller’s market.&nbsp;**That means if you’ve been thinking of selling your home, right now is the time to sell.
+What’s going on in the Chattanooga-Cleveland area real estate market?<br><br>**Currently, we are definitely in a seller’s market.**That means if you’ve been thinking of selling your home, right now is the time to sell.
 The inventory of homes for sale is low, but a huge number of buyers are still looking to buy.

-Here at Sherlin Realty, **we offer our sellers a 90-step guide to help you get your home ready to go on the market.&nbsp;**We’ll also do a free walkthrough and give you tips on how to get top dollar for your home.<br><br>What does being in a seller’s market mean for buyers?
+Here at Sherlin Realty, **we offer our sellers a 90-step guide to help you get your home ready to go on the market.**We’ll also do a free walkthrough and give you tips on how to get top dollar for your home.<br><br>What does being in a seller’s market mean for buyers?

 {% include pullquote.html %}